 Common Ownership and Firm Dividend Policies

-This paper examines the relationship between common ownership and dividend policy of firms.
-Using a detailed dataset on investors’ holdings we find that dividend policies of firms that are newly added to a portfolio evolve towards the dividend policies of firms that are already in the portfolio of the new owner.
-This relation is strongest for owners that are financial institutions that have high turnover and large portfolios.
-The effect is more pronounced when the new owner purchases firms with low concentrated institutional ownership, high ownership diversity, high fraction of institutional investors, absence of a large controlling family owner and low ownership of the CEO.
-Overall, our results suggest that owners have a “dividend policy taste”, are influential in dividend decisions, and that their influence depends on the type of co-owner, and on the governance and existing ownership of the firm.
+This paper examines the relationship between common ownership and firm dividend policy.
+Using a detailed dataset from Sweden on investors’ holdings, we find that dividend policies of firms newly added to an investor’s portfolio evolve towards the dividend policies of the existing firms in this portfolio.
+This relationship is neither driven by investors targeting firms forecasted to change their dividend policies, nor by firms with a similar dividend strategy to the companies in the new acquirer’s existing portfolio.
+Instead, the effect on dividends depends on the characteristics of the new owner and of the company purchased.
+Our results suggest that owners have a “dividend policy style”, that they are influential in dividend decisions, and that their influence depends on the type of co-owner and the existing governance characteristics of the co-purchased firm.

 Keywords: common ownership, dividends, institutional investors, family ownership

 JEL Classification: G32, G35